blackbaud/skyux1/js/sky/src/selectfield/docs/demo.md

     - `ng-model` &mdash; The array of items that users select on the modal.
     - `bb-select-field-text` &mdash; For multi-select mode, specifies the text to display in the link that opens the modal.
 For single-select mode, specifies the placeholder text to display in the field until users make selections.
     - `bb-select-field-style` &mdash; *(Optional.)* Indicates whether to display the select field in single- or multi-select mode.
 By default, the select field uses multi-select mode and you do not need this property.
 To limit users to a single selection, include this property and set it to `single`.
+    - `bb-select-field-icon` &mdash; *(Optional.)* Indicates whether to use the search icon in single-select mode.
+By default, the single select icon is the `fa-sort` icon.
+To use the `fa-search` icon, include this property and set it to `search`.
     - `bb-select-field-click` &mdash; *(Optional.)* Specifies a function to be called when users click the select field.
 This function is useful when you must fetch the initial items on the modal remotely each time the modal launches.
     - `bb-select-field-picker` &mdash; Defines the content to display in the select field modal.
       - `bb-select-field-picker-template` &mdash; Specifies a template for the content of the modal.
 The modal generally includes [a `bb-checklist` directive ](../checklist) to create a filterable checkbox list for users to select items.